illinois-cs241/assignment-docs/shell.md

 You have been given a sample script file `test_file.txt`.
 Your history files and script files should be formatted in the same manner.

-If the user supplies an incorrect number of arguments, or the script file cannot be found, your shell should print the appropriate error from `format.h` and exit.
+If the user supplies an incorrect number of arguments, or the script file cannot be found, your shell should print the appropriate error from `format.h` and exit. **Note:** users may supply both optional arguments and in any order.

 The [getopt](http://linux.die.net/man/3/getopt) function may come in handy. :smile: